How to Use Public Wi-Fi Securely

 How a VPN Works

-A VPN creates a secure, encrypted tunnel between your device and the server the VPN provider operates.
-This encryption scrambles your data, ensuring that even if it’s intercepted, anyone cannot read it without the encryption key.
+A VPN creates a secure, encrypted tunnel between your device and the VPN provider’s server.
+This encryption scrambles your data, ensuring that even if it’s intercepted, no one can read it without the encryption key.

 Choosing the Right VPN